mimblewimble/grin-rfcs/text/0000-fix-fees.md

 while splitting the kernel fee.
 The least significant bits will specify a minimum fee overpayment factor, preventing aggregation with lesser overpaying transactions.

-# Reference-level explanation
+## Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-The minimum relay fee of a transaction shall be proportional to Transaction::weight\_as\_block, which uses weights of BLOCK\_INPUT\_WEIGHT = 1, BLOCK\_OUTPUT\_WEIGHT = 21, and BLOCK\_KERNEL\_WEIGHT = 3,
+The minimum relay fee of a transaction shall be proportional to `Transaction::weight_as_block`, which uses weights of `BLOCK_INPUT_WEIGHT` = 1, `BLOCK_OUTPUT_WEIGHT` = 21, and `BLOCK_KERNEL_WEIGHT` = 3,
 which correspond to the nearest multiple of 32 bytes that it takes to serialize.
 Formerly, we used Transaction::weight, which uses arbitrary weights of -1, 4, and 1 respectively, but also non-linearly rounds negative results up to 0 (as happens when the number of inputs exceeds the number of kernels plus 4 times the number of outputs).

-The Transaction::weight\_as\_block shall be multiplied by a base fee.
+The `Transaction::weight_as_block` shall be multiplied by a base fee.
 This will not be hardcoded, but configurable in grin-server.toml.
-The already present accept\_fee\_base parameter appears suitable for this, as there is no reason to use different fees for relay and mempool acceptance.
-Its value shall default to GRIN\_BASE / 100 / 20 = 500000, which make each output incur just over 1 Grin-cent in fees.
+The already present `accept_fee_base` parameter appears suitable for this, as there is no reason to use different fees for relay and mempool acceptance.
+Its value shall default to `GRIN_BASE` / 100 / 20 = 500000, which make each output incur just over 1 Grin-cent in fees.

-We fix some parameter FEE\_FACTOR\_BITS, possibly configured through grin-server.toml.
-If the least significant FEE\_FACTOR\_BITS of a fee have value f, then the total fees of the transaction containining this kernel must exceed the required minimum by a factor f+1, inclusive.
+We fix some parameter `FEE_FACTOR_BITS`, possibly configured through grin-server.toml.
+If the least significant `FEE_FACTOR_BITS` of a fee have value f, then the total fees of the transaction containining this kernel must exceed the required minimum by a factor f+1, inclusive.
-We recommend a default value of FEE\_FACTOR\_BITS = 10.
+We recommend a default value of `FEE_FACTOR_BITS` = 8.
+By linearity, aggregating transactions with the same specified fee factor will preserve

 The new tx relay rules and new fee computation in wallets shall take effect at the HF4 block height of 1048320 (but see below about alternatives for 3rd party wallets).

-# Drawbacks
+## Drawbacks
 [drawbacks]: #drawbacks

-I think there is only a perceived drawback, which is what led to the former fee rules.
+At the time of writing, only a single perceived drawback could be identified, which is what motivated the former fee rules.
-A negative weight on inputs is supposed to encourage spending many outputs, and lead to a reduction in UTXO size.
+A negative weight on inputs was supposed to encourage spending many outputs, and lead to a reduction in UTXO size.
 A positive weight on inputs is not really a drawback however, as long as creation of outputs is more strongly discouraged.
 Most wallets, especially those relying on payjoins, do about equal amounts of output creation and spending, the difference being just the wallet's UTXO set.
 Mining pools are the major exception.
 While they obviously don't incur any fees in coinbase creation, they need not spend fees on spending them either, as they can mine these payout transactions directly.

-# Rationale and alternatives
+## Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

 There are no good alternative to economically significant fees.
 Any blockchain lacking them is an open invitation to abuse.